Michał Heller

-Michał Kazimierz Heller (born 12 March 1936) is a Polish professor of philosophy at the Pontifical University of John Paul II in Kraków, Poland, and an adjunct member of the Vatican Observatory staff.
+Michał Kazimierz Heller (born 12 March 1936), also known as Michael Heller, is a Polish philosopher, theoretical physicist, cosmologist, theologian, and Catholic priest.
+He is a professor of philosophy at the Pontifical University of John Paul II in Kraków, Poland, and an adjunct member of the Vatican Observatory staff.

 He also serves as a lecturer in the philosophy of science and logic at the Theological Institute in Tarnów.
 A Catholic priest belonging to the Diocese of Tarnów, Heller was ordained in 1959.
-In 2008 he received the Templeton Prize for his works in the field of philosophy.
+In 2008, he received the Templeton Prize for his works in the field of philosophy.

 Career

 Michał Heller attended high school in Mościce, graduated from the Catholic University of Lublin, where he earned a master's degree in philosophy in 1965 and a Ph.D. in cosmology in 1966.

 After beginning his teaching career at Tarnów, he joined the faculty of the Pontifical Academy of Theology in 1972 and was appointed to a full professorship in 1985.
 He has been a visiting professor at the Catholic University of Louvain in Belgium and a visiting scientist at Belgium's University of Liège, the University of Oxford, the University of Leicester, Ruhr University in Germany, The Catholic University of America, and the University of Arizona among others.

-His current research is concerned with the singularity problem in general relativity and the use of noncommutative geometry in seeking the unification of general relativity and quantum mechanics into quantum gravity.
-His model gives new perspectives on quantum entanglement and the EPR paradox.
+His research is concerned with the singularity problem in general relativity and the use of noncommutative geometry in seeking the unification of general relativity and quantum mechanics into quantum gravity.

 Awards

 Templeton Prize

 In March 2008, Heller was awarded the $1.6 million (£820,000) Templeton Prize for his extensive philosophical and scientific probing of "big questions".
 His works have sought to reconcile the "known scientific world with the unknowable dimensions of God".
 On receiving the Templeton Prize, Heller said:

 Heller used the prize money to establish the Copernicus Center for Interdisciplinary Studies – an institute named after Nicholas Copernicus aimed at research and popularisation of science and philosophy.
-Heller himself is the director of the Center, as well as the program director of Copernicus Festival.
+He also serves as director of the annual Copernicus Festival held in Kraków.